How to Become a Penetration Tester: 2024 Career Guide

 Many companies want to hire penetration testers with previous experience.
 Luckily, there are ways to start gaining experience outside of the workplace.
 Many pen testing training programs include hands-on testing in simulated environments.

-Another way to gain experience (and make your resume stand out) is to participate in bug bounty programs.
+Participating in bug bounty programs is another way to gain experience (and make your resume stand out).
 In these programs, companies typically offer cash bonuses to independent pen testers and security researchers who find and report security flaws or bugs in their code.
 It’s an excellent way to test your skills and start networking with other security professionals.
 You can find a list of bounties on sites like Bugcrowd and HackerOne

 Finally, you’ll find several websites designed to allow penetration testers to practice and experiment through fun, gamified experiences legally.
 Here are a few to get you started: